ZAIDALIKHAN/jenkins-demo/README.md

-hi hello this is zaid ali khan
+hi hello this is zaid ali khan from India